JohnClarkeAU/udacity_02_trivia_project/backend/README.md

 `dropdb trivia_test` is used to remove any database that has been used in a previous test.

 # API Reference
-To use the API endpoints you must first run the server using the following commands:
+To use the API endpoints you must first run the backend server using the following commands:
 ```bash
 export FLASK_APP=flaskr
 export FLASK_ENV=development